-Dr. Ray Owen, Consultant Clinical Psychologist (Cancer & Palliative Care) and Professional Lead for Health Psychology
+- Dr. Ray Owen, Consultant Clinical Psychologist (Cancer & Palliative Care) and Professional Lead for Health Psychology

-Dr Emma Nicholas, Clinical Psychologist
+- Dr Emma Nicholas, Clinical Psychologist (Neuropsychology)

-Mrs Kate Jones, Senior Psychological Therapist
+- Kate Jones, Senior Psychological Therapist

-Mrs Sue Jackson, Specialist Counsellor in Long Term Conditions
+- Sue Jackson, Specialist Counsellor in Long Term Conditions

-Ms Lesley O’Brien, Team Administrator
+- Lesley O’Brien, Team Administrator